 Athletes’ performances can be considered in all competitions from grass roots to elite international level.
-However, the results must be in accordance with the World Athletics Rules and Regulations in force, and the WA or one of its Area Associations or Member Federations must have officially ratified the results.
+However, the results must be in accordance with the World Athletics Rules and Regulations in force, and World Athletics or one of its Area Associations or Member Federations must have officially ratified the results.

 - The environment of the competition will determine whether the outdoor or indoor scoring tables must be used.

-- The World Rankings consider only performances which were achieved at a competition conducted according to the WA Rules.
+- The World Rankings consider only results which were achieved at a competition conducted according to the World Athletifcs Rules.

 - Intermediate splits during a competition are not considered as a result for the athlete and thus are not included in the World Rankings.

 - The initial Result Score may be altered taking into consideration the following factors:

 - Best Legal Jump (BLJ)

 7.2.1.
 Wind Reading – Track & Field Events

 - In order to establish a valid ranking, wind-aided results are included in the ranking.
 However, as adverse winds also influence the results, the Rankings also take headwinds into account.